naznine/Coding-Challenges/GUIDELINES.md

 ## Time Frame

-You have two days from the date you receive these challenges to submit your solutions.
+You have 48 hrs from the date you receive these challenges to submit your solutions.
 Quality is more important than quantity, so it's better to submit well-thought-out solutions for fewer challenges than rushed attempts at all of them.

 ## Questions and Clarifications